spdx/spdx-java-jackson-store/README.md

 - `XML` - XML Format
 - `YAML` - YAML format

-# Serializing and Deserializing
+## Serializing and Deserializing

 This library supports the `ISerializableModelStore` interface for serializing and deserializing files based on the format specified.

+## API Documentation

+- [Released API documentation](https://www.javadoc.io/doc/org.spdx/spdx-jackson-store) (as released on Maven Central)
+- [Development API documentation](https://spdx.github.io/spdx-java-jackson-store/) (updated with each GitHub change)

-# Development Status
+## Development Status

 Mostly stable - although it has not been widely used.